katiusciamoreira/pythonArcgis/README.md

 * <b>Example 3 - ADD CENTROIDS IN SEVERAL FILES OF A FOLDER:</b> <br>
 <b>Description:</b>to use the Calculate Field function to add x and y coordinates to the attribute table for all feature classes in a selected folder.<br>
 <b>Step 1:</b> Script:[centroidCalculateField.py](https://github.com/katiusciamoreira/pythonArcgis/blob/master/datas/centroidCalculateField.py)<br>
-<b>Step 2:</b> To create Toolbox and add the Script: [CalcularCentroides.tbx](https://github.com/katiusciamoreira/pythonArcgis/blob/master/datas/CalcularCentroides.tbx)<br>
+<b>Step 2:</b> To create Toolbox and add the Script (you can download the toolbox tha was created here): [CalcularCentroides.tbx](https://github.com/katiusciamoreira/pythonArcgis/blob/master/datas/CalcularCentroides.tbx)<br>
 Obs.: Configuration for the Display Name / Data Type columns in the Toolbox with the script being added:<br>
 a.
 Input Folder/ Folder;<br>